masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

 code can bind the tasklet to another thread using :meth:`~tasklet.bind_thread`.

 When a thread dies, only tasklets with a C-state are actively killed.
 Soft-switched tasklets simply stop.
-All tasklets bound to a thread will have their C-state nerfed, which means that their :attr:`~tasklet.thread_id` will report as ``-1``.
+All tasklets bound to the thread will lose their thread-state, which means that their :attr:`~tasklet.thread_id` will report as ``-1``.
 This also includes soft-switched tasklets, which share a C-state.